hamdahass/DATA5100/weather/README.md

 ## Project Overview

 The point of this project is to to compate Seattle's weather to Copanhagen's.
 I will be using data from [NOAA](https://www.ncei.noaa.gov/cdo-web/search?datasetid=GHCND) to see if the two cities are similar or different.
+By cleaning and analyzing daily precipitation data from both cities, I examined total rainfall, average precipitation, and the number of rainy days to identify similarities and differences.
+Findings show that Seattle receives more total precipitation than Copenhagen.
+I compared one station in Seattle to one station in Copenhagen, so this data is not prove that all of Seattle rains more than all of Copenhagen, just that specific station.

-- **Objective:** Compare Seattle's weather with Copenhagen's to identify similarities and differences in rainfall and temperature patterns.
+- **Objective:** Compare Seattle's weather with Copenhagen's to identify similarities and differences in rainfall patterns.
 - **Domain:** Environmental.
-- **Key Techniques:** (e.g., Regression, Classification, Clustering, NLP, Time Series)
+- **Key Techniques:** (Data exploration, Data ranges, Data filtering, Time Series Analysis, Line graphs)

 ---